 Rating and reviews can come from your website or from 3rd party sites.
 You have to have at least 3 reviews for a single product and a minimum of 50 for all your products in order to qualify.
 Once you meet these criteria you can contact Google to activate the feature.

-Employ SEO Practices
+Write Good Titles & Employ SEO Practices

 Optimize your product data feed using best SEO practices to stand better chances of relevant listing.
 Improve your titles and descriptions, employing relevant descriptive terms that help Google link your products to searches.
+Putting key search terms at the start of your product titles will help them show up for the searches you want to target.
+Let’s use an example:

 Focus Your Campaign on Top Products